czenker/lively-epsilon-missions/Readme.md

 ### Installation

 Installation has to be done on all stations.
-There are two installation possibilities with benefits and drawbacks.
-Go with the **Easy way** if you want little hassle.

-#### Easy way

-1. Locate the `scripts` directory in your Empty Epsilon installation.
-It is the one that contains `scenario_00_basic.lua` amongst others.
+1. Locate EmptyEpsilon's directory of your installation.
+On Windows this is the directory the `EmptyEpsilon.exe` file is located in.
+On Linux and Mac use `~/.emptyepsilon`.
-2. Make a backup of that `scripts` directory now!
-You won't be able play any of the original scenarios once you installed LE.
-Copying the directory and calling it `scripts_backup` is sufficient.
-3. Remove all the files starting with `scenario_` in that directory.
-4. Extract the content of the [Release](https://github.com/czenker/lively-epsilon-missions/releases) into that directory.
-It will override some of the files, which is fine.

-#### Experimental way

-This is the recommended way, but might probably not work.
-If you do not like tinkering, take the **Easy way** as it is pretty fail-safe.

-The advantage with this way of installation is that you can easily switch between Empty Epsilon and Lively Epsilon.

-1. Locate the `resources/mods` directory in your Empty Epsilon installation.
-It is empty by default.
+2. This directory contains the `options.ini` file.
+Open it with any text editor, locate the line that starts with `mod=` and change it to `mod=le/`.
+3. Close the file and make sure the `resources/mods` directory exists in the same directory.
+If not, just create it.
-2. Create a directory in it called `le` and extract the [Release](https://github.com/czenker/lively-epsilon-missions/releases) there.
+4. Inside the `resources/mods` directory create a directory called `le` and extract the [Release](https://github.com/czenker/lively-epsilon-missions/releases) there.
-3. Start Empty Epsilon with the command `EmptyEpsilon mod=le`.
+5. Start Empty Epsilon and you should be able to start a mission called `Krepios`.
-4. Be aware that none of the default scenarios will work with the mod enabled.
-They pop up on the mission selection still, but ignore these. ;)
+6. Be aware that none of the default scenarios will work with the mod enabled.
+They pop up on the mission selection still, but ignore these.
+To run EE's vanilla scenarios switch the line in `options.ini` back to `mod=`.

-If everything went well, you should see the scenario `Krepios` in the scenario selection.
-The reason I would not recommend this way of installation is, that there is currently a bug that shows scenarios from mods, but they can not be started properly and give a message that the scenario could not be found.

-A [pull request](https://github.com/daid/EmptyEpsilon/pull/620) is already issued, but not merged yet, but you could be able to circumvent the bug by calling `EmptyEpsilon mod=/le` on Linux or `EmptyEpsilon mod=\\le` on Windows.
-I have not tried if this works,... but it should... theoretically.
-But as soon as you see the scenario getting started everything should work from there on.
-Good luck, friend.

 ### Contact